'Zorba the Greek' composer Theodorakis dies aged 96 - RFI

 "He was given a rich and fruitful life that he lived with passion, a life dedicated to music, the arts, our country and its people, dedicated to the ideas of freedom, justice, equality and social solidarity".

-"His voice was silenced and with him the whole of Hellenism was silenced," he said during a cabinet meeting.
+"His voice was silenced and with him the whole of Hellenism was silenced," he told a cabinet meeting.

+"Mikis enriched Greek music, enriched world music," Greek-French director Costa Gavras told Sputnik website.
+"He was a very special Greek."

+His body will lie in state during for three days in the Cathedral of Athens from Tuesday until Thursday.

 - 'Zorba dance' -